SambaCommunications/Samba-iOS-SDK/README.md

 self.adManager = Samba.adManager
 ```

-Once this is done, you will be able to load an ad.
+Once this is done you will be able to load an ad.

 ```
 self.adManager?.loadAd()